B.A., Occidental College

 Additional Professional Information

-She is the co-chair of the Psychoanalytic Practices seminar at The Humanities Center at Harvard.
+She is a co-chair of the Psychoanalytic Practices seminar at The Mahindra Humanities Center at Harvard and a member of the MLA executive committee of the Division on Psychological Approaches to Literature.

 - James Joyce and the Law of the Father, Yale UP, 1989.